olivierjuanedf/electricsystemplanning-2025-electricsystemplanning-2025-ElectricSystemPlanning/doc/PracticalSession1-Data-analysis/data-analysis_tutorial.md

     N.B.
 If list of countries: if plots are displayed, multiple curves will be obtained (one for each country - on the same graph); if csv is written, data of the different countries will be concatenated.

   - **year** (<span style="color:#257cbd; font-weight:bold">int</span> or <span style="color:#257cbd; font-weight:bold">list of int</span>): year(s) to be considered for the data analysis; its value must be in the list of values given in file [input/long_term_uc/elec-europe_eraa-available-values.json](../../input/long_term_uc/elec-europe_eraa-available-values.json) (field “target_years”).

-      <span style="color:#257cbd; font-weight:bold">N.B.</span> If list of years: if plots are displayed, multiple curves will be obtained (one for each year - on the same graph); if csv is written, data of the different years will be concatenated.
+      <span style="color:#257cbd; font-weight:bold"> N.B.</span> If list of years: if plots are displayed, multiple curves will be obtained (one for each year - on the same graph); if csv is written, data of the different years will be concatenated.

-    N.B.
-If list of years: if plots are displayed, multiple curves will be obtained (one for each year - on the same graph); if csv is written, data of the different years will be concatenated.

   - **climatic_year** (<span style="color:#257cbd; font-weight:bold">int</span> or <span style="color:#257cbd; font-weight:bold">list of int</span>): the (past) year from which weather conditions will be "extracted" and applied to current year; it must be in list given in file [input/long_term_uc/elec-europe_eraa-available-values.json](../../input/long_term_uc/elec-europe_eraa-available-values.json) (field "climatic_years")
     N.B.
 If list of climatic years: if plots are displayed, multiple curves will be obtained (one for each climatic year - on the same graph); if csv is written, data of the different climatic years will be concatenated.